NiklasJobs/Agent-based_Control_of_Interaction_Area/README.md

 **3. Start the Simulation**

-Navigate to the project directory in your terminal and start the simulation using one of the following commands:
+Navigate to the project directory in your terminal and activate the virtual environment if necessary.
+Then start the simulation using one of the following commands:

 For heterarchical communication: